ainacodes/calculator/README.md

 - [x] Design
 - [x] Show the numbers on the display when the button is clicked
-- [ ] Move the number to previous display when the button operation is clicked
+- [x] Move the number to previous display when the button operation is clicked
-- [ ] Empty out the currrent display
+- [x] Delete last digit from the current display
-- [ ] add operation function
+- [x] add operation function
 - [ ] add keyboard support

+### Need to work

+- [ ] The add function didn't work
+- [ ] Only accept one operation.
+Then the display will be NaN.
+Need to refresh the browser.